Kuminoti/Dmath-Vectoranalysis-and-complex-Math/README.md

 - Methods to convert between different coordinate systems.
 - Volumes and surfaces of sphere and cylinder systems.

+## Absolute and Relative Coordinates

+Vectors with origins other than zero possess both absolute and relative coordinates.
+For instance, consider the vector [0;2], which begins at Y = 2.
+Its absolute Y-coordinate is 4, as it starts at 2 and extends 2 units upward to reach Y = 4.
+In the code, these absolute coordinates are called aX and aY.
+There are methods for interacting and working with these Vectors:
+- CalcDistance(): calculates the distance between Vectors
+- MoveVectorX(float move): Moves the vector in a specific x-direction
+- MoveVectorY(float move): Moves the vector in a specific y-direction
+- MoveVector(float moveX, float moveY): Moves the vector in a specific x and y direction
+- GetAX(): Gets the absolute X coordinate from a vector with a non-zero start
+- GetAY(): Gets the absolute X coordinate from a vector with a non-zero start
+- GetDistanceToZero(): Gets the distance to [ 0 ; 0 ] from a vector with a non-zero start
+- SetOriginX(float newOriginX): Sets the y-Origin to a specific value
+- SetOriginY(float newOriginY): Sets the y-Origin to a specific value

-#### Basic operators + - *
+#### Basic Operators: + - *

-- Vec2D and Vec3D suppurts addition subtraction and multiplication
+- Vec2D and Vec3D support addition, subtraction, and multiplication.
-- Addition + : Returns a Vector from the addition from two vectors Vx = (X1 + X2); Vy = (Y1 + Y2)
+- Addition + : Returns a vector from the addition of two vectors Vx = (X1 + X2); Vy = (Y1 + Y2)
-- Subtraction - : Returns A Vector from the subtraction of two Vectors Vx = (X1 - X2); Vy = (Y1 - Y2)
+- Subtraction - : Returns a Vector from the subtraction of two Vectors Vx = (X1 - X2); Vy = (Y1 - Y2)
-- Multiplikation * : Return the scalar (or dot)- product of two vectors
+- Multiplication * : Returns the scalar (or dot) product of two vectors.

-## Usage

- To use the library, include the header file Vectormath.h and define the desired standard coordinate system in the systems.hpp file.
- The standart coordinate system is the Cartesian system (X, Y, Z).
- Use the preprocessor to choose the system by commenting or removing the macro

-### Supported coordinate systems:

-- Two dimensional Cartesian systems (X ; Y)
-- Two dimensional Polar systems     (radius; angle)

-- Three dimensional Cartesian systems (X ; Y ; Z)
-- Three dimensional Sphere systems    (radius ; anglePhi ; angleTheta)
-- Three dimensional Cylinder system   (radius ; anglePhi ;   height  )

- Then, create instances of Vec2D or Vec3D vectors and perform vector operations as needed.

-cpp
-#include "Vectormath.h"

-int main() {
-    // Example usage of Vec2D and Vec3D
-    // ...
-    return 0;
-}
+# Differential Geometry

+## Simple Description of Differential Geometry

+Differential geometry extends the principles of calculus to the study of curves, surfaces, and higher-dimensional spaces.
+It focuses on properties that remain invariant under transformations, such as curvature, torsion, and tangent vectors.
+In the context of the provided code, differential geometry is used to analyze the behavior of vectorial described parametric curves, including determining their tangent vectors, calculating slopes, and measuring lengths and much more.
+It provides tools for understanding the geometric properties of curves and surfaces and enables the study of their intrinsic and extrinsic characteristics.
+Differential geometry plays a fundamental role in fields such as physics, engineering, and computer graphics, where precise geometric descriptions are essential.
+**This part of the library is not finished and primarily experimental; new features and optimizations will come soon.**

+### Coming Soon
+- More optimizations and bug fixes
+- Vector fields
+- Scalar fields
+- Integrals
+- Contact points of two curves